JRTC, Fort Polk BMTC provides training space under constraints

 |0

-This work, JRTC, Fort Polk BMTC provides training space under constraints [Image 2 of 2], by Christy Graham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JRTC, Fort Polk BMTC provides training space under constraints, by Christy Graham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT